ansible/awx/docs/docsite/rst/userguide/inventories.rst

 |Inventories add group host|

 .. |Inventories add group host| image:: ../common/images/inventories-add-group-host-added.png
+   :alt: Hosts tab of the Groups window showing available hosts

 If you chose to add an existing host, available hosts will appear in a separate selection window.

 |Inventories add existing host|

 .. |Inventories add existing host| image:: ../common/images/inventories-add-existing-host.png
+   :alt: Existing host appearing in a separate selection window

 Once a host is selected, it displays as an entry in the list of hosts associated with the group.
 You can disassociate a host from this screen by selecting the host and click the **Disassociate** button.